seanpatton1/hangman/README.md

 ### Game Start

-* This screen appears at the beggining of the game, welcoming the user and giving the option to see the instructions.
+* This screen greets the user at the start of the game and offers the option to view the instructions.

 ![Game Start](images/welcome.png)

 ### Difficulty Screen

-* This screen appears after the user as read the instructions or if they decline the instructions it will also take them here.
+* This screen appears after the user has read the instructions or declined to view them.

 ![Game Start](images/difficulty.png)

 ### instructions Screen

-* This screen appears at the beggining of the game, welcoming the user and giving the option to see the instructions.
+* At the start of the game, this screen welcomes the user and provides the option to view the instructions.

 ![Game Start](images/instructions.png)

 ### Start Game Screen

-* THis is the screen shown when the user starts the game.
+* This is the screen displayed when the user starts the game.

 ![Game Start](images/start-game-image.png)

 ### Correct guess

-* This is what is displayed when the user selects a correct answer
+* This is what appears when the user selects a correct answer.

 ![Correct guess](images/correct-answer.png)

 ### Incorrect guess

-* This is what is displayed when the user selects a incorrect answer.
+* This is what appears when the user selects an incorrect answer.

 ![Incorrect guess](images/incorrect-answer.png)

 ### Winning message

-* This is what is displayed when the user wins the game
+* This is what appears when the user wins the game.

 ![Winning Message](images/w-message.png)

 ### Losing message

-* This is what is displayed when the user wins the game
+* This is what appears when the user loses the game.

 ![Losing Message](images/l-message.png)

 ## Extra Features

-Once I had completed the basic game structure which was working I have then added in 3 difficultly levels, creating 3 new lists in words.py.
-I have also added in the stages of the hangman which changes based on user guess.
+Following the completion of the fundamental game structure, I expanded its functionality by introducing three difficulty levels through the creation of corresponding lists in words.py.
+Additionally, I integrated hangman stages that dynamically adjust based on the user's guesses.
+To enhance the user experience, I incorporated code to clear the terminal at strategic points throughout the game.

 ## Technologies Used